Douane/douane-dkms/README.md

 This repository contains the kernel module, the heart, of [the Douane firewall application](https://github.com/Douane/Douane), a Linux application firewall.

-Find the compilcation instructions in [the Compilation Wiki page](https://github.com/Douane/Douane/wiki/Compilation).
+Find the compilation instructions in [the Compilation Wiki page](https://github.com/Douane/Douane/wiki/Compilation).